Peter Howe (footballer)

-Peter Mortimer Howe (born 18 October 1884) was an English professional footballer who played as a forward for Kingston Villa, Reading, Hull City, and South Shields.
+Peter Mortimer Howe (born 18 October 1884) was an English professional footballer who played as a forward for Kingston Villa, Reading, Hull City, and South Shields Adelaide.

 Biography

 Howe was born in Sunderland on 18 October 1884.
 He had a younger brother, Joe, who was also a footballer.
 After playing for teams around nearby Harton, he joined Kingston Villa in the Wearside Football League.
 In 1903, Howe signed for Reading, before moving to the newly founded Hull City a year later.

 On 17 September 1904, Howe played in Hull City's first-ever competitive fixture, a 3–3 draw away to Stockton in the preliminary rounds of the 1904–05 FA Cup, in which he scored Hull's third.
 During his time with Hull, Howe was the club's captain.

-In 1907, he returned to the North East with South Shields, but retired after just one season.
+In 1907, he returned to the North East with South Shields Adelaide, but retired after just one season.